Sneaky Bullet Journal Myths

 5. You have to buy tons of supplies

 The idea that you need tons of washi tape, stickers, fancy pencils, and watercolor markers is not true at all.
-Thus, you only have to buy the supplies that you need and love to be successful at bullet journaling.
-However, experimenting with new tools is a special treat.
+You only have to buy the supplies that you need and love to be successful at bullet journaling.
+However, experimenting with new tools is a special treat if you want to get fancy.

 6. You need a lot of time